 USING PREFERENCE DATA IN EMAILS

 After you've gathered preferences and information about your customers, you can use this data to personalize their sends.
-For example, apply different segmentation to each of your sends.
-Learn more about segmentation here.
+For example, target different groups wit each of your sends.
+Learn more about how to do this here.

 You can also create a single email that can be delivered to a large group of people, but still be highly personalized to their preferences using Dynamic Content.